lebedov/hide_my_python/README.md

 ### Database file format

 This option can be used to choose whether to save the proxies in a sqlite3 file or a CSV file.
+Only CSV data may be written to the screen.

 ### Number of proxies